 In the continuity of the ESC 'Women at Heart' Initiative (launched in 2005), The EHRA Women in EP Committee mission is to emphasize the unique aspects of female gender in patients with cardiac arrhythmias and in health care professionals working in Electrophysiology.

 The Women in EP committee is launching a new initiative.
 Its purpose is to create a database in order to identify and connect female professionals working in the field of electrophysiology.
-This database will also help the committee to identify professionals who would be interested in scientific exposure.
+This database will also help the committee to identify professionals who would be interested in scientific exposure and can therefore be invited to participate in Congresses and other meetings.

-You can join the Women in EP database voluntarily through this short questionnaire
+You can join this network voluntarily through this short questionnaire

 Welcome to the dedicated area for the Women in EP committee of the European Heart Rhythm Association.